w3term/.github/profile/README.md

 - `auth`: manages user authentication via GitHub.
 This service is developed in Go.
 - `stack`: documentation (still WIP) explaining how to run the application (either locally for testing, and in a Kubernetes cluster).

+This application uses:

-Under the hood, it also uses NATS message broker as the communication layer and a Postgres database that stores the VMs statuses.
+- [NATS](https://nats.io) message broker as the communication layer
+- Postgres database to store the VMs statuses

+## Running it locally

+Follow [this documentation (WIP)](https://github.com/w3term/stack) to run the application on your local machine.

 ## Status

 This is still a work in progress (even if this terminal is already functional).
-Documentation and examples will be added soon.
+More documentation and examples will be added soon.